Crypsitricha roseata: Description

-The wingspan is about 12 mm.
+The adult wingspan is about 12 mm.
 The forewings are light rosy-purple-brownish with about eight small blackish costal marks and an irregular brown mark on the fold towards the base, terminated by a few blackish scales, and edged with some whitish suffusion.
 There is a narrow oblique brown fascia from before the middle of the costa to beyond the middle of the dorsum, partially edged with blackish posteriorly.
 A streak of brown suffusion runs from the middle of the disc to the middle of the termen, including a line of black scales, and edged above posteriorly by a fine white streak.
 The hindwings are grey.

+Distribution

+This species is endemic to New Zealand and has been observed in both the North and South Islands.